eunomia-bpf/nvbit-tutorial/tools/instr_count_bb/README.md

 }
 ```

-Key differences from `instr_count`:

-1. We get the static Control Flow Graph (CFG) using `nvbit_get_CFG`
-2. We iterate over basic blocks (`cfg.bbs`) instead of individual instructions
-3. We only instrument the first instruction of each basic block
-4. We pass the entire basic block size as an argument
-5. If predicate tracking is enabled, we instrument those separately
+Key differences from `instr_count`: we get the static Control Flow Graph (CFG) using `nvbit_get_CFG`, iterate over basic blocks (`cfg.bbs`) instead of individual instructions, only instrument the first instruction of each basic block, pass the entire basic block size as an argument, and if predicate tracking is enabled, instrument those separately.

 ### 2. Result Reporting